| The eighty mile stretch of sea between the island of

 stopping.
 Under sail it means an even longer distance

-because of having to "tack" a zig-zag course
+because of having to tack a zig-zag course

 into the easterly trade winds.
 Add this to the twisted